erikyao/erikyao.github.io/_posts/2016-06-22-how-to-import-data-to-mysql--how-to-change-mysql-data-directory.md

 ---
-layout: post
-title: "How to import data to MySQL? / How to change MySQL data directory?"
-description: ""
 category: MySQL
+description: ''
 tags: []
+title: How to import data to MySQL? / How to change MySQL data directory?
 ---
-{% include JB/setup %}

 ## Commands